Blog

 But when we ran them through our process, they matched the exact same PET signature as every plastic bottle brand we tested.

 Why?
-Because every aluminum beverage can has a thin plastic lining on the inside.
+Because every aluminum beverage can has a thin polymer lining on the inside.
 It's there to prevent the metal from reacting with the liquid.
-And that lining is made from PET-based epoxy.
+Can linings are plastic coatings — typically epoxy- or polyester-based — and in our test, what came out of the cans fluoresced with the same signature as PET.

 The can looks like metal on the outside.
-But your water is still sitting against plastic on the inside.
-And that plastic is shedding particles into your water — just like a bottle does.
+But your water is still sitting against plastic on the inside — and that lining is the most likely source of the PET signal we measured, just like a plastic bottle.

 Here's the part that gets us: our classifier identified Liquid Death and Path as PET without being told what container they came from.
 It just looked at the fluorescence data and said "water bottle plastic."
 It didn't know about the lining.
 It just saw the signal.

 All 7 brands.
-Same plastic type.
+Same PET fluorescence signature.
 Whether it came from a $4 aluminum can or a $1 plastic bottle.

 How we identified the type of plastic